 It’s incredibly difficult to choose which Dickens novel should stand out as emblematic of his accomplishments.
 So for this entry, I was forced to turn to the BBC Culture list of Best British Novels, which ranks Great Expectations as number four in the greatest works of British literature ever written.
 Phrases like “the quintessential English novel” and “greatest English novelist of all time” are thrown around casually, though with no lack of conviction.
 If you read nobody else, read Dickens.

-For a truly cultural experience in the UK, join our resident writer and author Sophie Campbell on our Secret City London tour.
-If heritage is what you love most, check out our extensive Stonehenge tours.
+For a truly cultural experience in the UK, join one of our exciting London tours, or if heritage is what you love most, check out our extensive Stonehenge tours.